Aquarius-Language/AquariusLang/AquariusLangInterpreted/README.md

 4. Implement ||, &&, <=, >=...
 5. "return" out of function from loop. (added inside Evaluator.evalForLoopLiteral())
 6. "break" statement out of loops. (added inside Evaluator.evalForLoopLiteral())
-7. Implement "outer" and "local" variables for environments. (to fix local variable problems in loop)
+7. Implement "outer" and "local" variables for environments. (by adding Environment.Create(), Environment.owned etc...)
+8. Ignore comments. '#' for single-line comment and "##" for multi-line comments. (added into Lexer.skipComments())
+9. Print out the illegal token for "No prefix parse function for ILLEGAL found." (added by setting inside Parser.noPrefixFnParse())

 SUGGESTIONS AND NOTES WHEN IMPLEMENTING NEW FEATURES: